tranggtu/tranggtu/README.md

 I'm a Master's student at Northeastern University.

-I spent 8 years in Seoul, South Korea, where I completed my undergraduate degree in Biotechnology.
+I spent 8 years in Seoul, South Korea, where I completed my undergraduate degree in Life Science and Biotechnology.
 After gaining three years of industry experience, I decided to move to the U.S. to further my studies, deepen my expertise, and become skilled with computational tools.

 Bioinformatics is burgeoning and interwoven with biotechnologies in disease diagnosis.
 I have a keen interest in applying algorithms to drug discovery and bridging the gap between biological knowledge and computational tools.